SkoolNotes/Taproot/2020BIO101/KBhBIO101Enzymes.md

 2. Changing the substrate to gavourable orientation
 3. Active site animo acids rearranging electrons + creating partial charges to favor a reaction

+**Remember: The Fundimental Energy Difference does not change whether or not reactions are helped by the Enzyme.**